 Directly infected cells are not the only source of MMPs in TB, and may not necessarily be the most important.
-Within the TB granuloma, there are often relatively few Mtb bacilli compared to the number of resident and influxing leucocytes.
+Within the TB granuloma, there are often relatively few Mtb bacilli compared to the number of resident and influxing leukocytes.
 These leukocytes can also interact with stromal cells, whose importance in immune responses is frequently underestimated.
-Thus cell-cell interactions are likely to amplify immune responses from both immune cells and also from stromal cells.
-Our early experiments showed that monocytemonocyte networks increased the expression of MMP-9 [36].
-Since stromal cells are more numerous in the lung and may express relatively greater levels of MMPs than monocytic cells [60], they represent a potentially important source of MMPs in TB.
-Monocyte-epithelilal cell networks up-regulate MMP-1 and -9 [34-35], while monocyte-fibroblast networks up-regulate MMP-1 and -3 [61-62].
-In our cellular model of TB meningitis, monocyte-astrocyte networks were found to up-regulate MMP-1, -2, -3, -7 and -9 gene expression [40].
+Thus cell-cell interactions are likely to amplify immune responses from both immune cells and from stromal cells.
+Our early experiments showed that monocyte-monocyte networks increased the expression of MMP-9 [37].
+Since stromal cells are more numerous in the lung and may express relatively greater levels of MMPs than monocytic cells [61], they represent a potentially important source of MMPs in TB.
+Monocyteepithelilal cell networks upregulate MMP-1 and -9 [35, 36], while monocyte-fibroblast networks upregulate MMP-1 and -3 [62, 63].
+In our cellular model of TB meningitis, monocyteastrocyte networks were found to upregulate MMP-1, -2, -3, -7 and -9 gene expression [41].
 Secretion of MMP-9 was the most readily detected, though the secretion of the other MMPs may not have been detected due to the relative insensitivity of casein zymography to detect MMP-1, -3 and -7 [19].
-More recently, investigating central nervous system TB, we have found that monocyte-microglial cell networks up-regulate MMP-1 and -3 [38].
+More recently, investigating central nervous system TB, we have found that monocyte-microglial cell networks upregulate MMP-1 and -3 [39].

-In such model systems, multiple pro-inflammatory mediators are responsible for driving MMP gene expression and some are necessary but none are individually sufficient for maximal MMP up-regulation.
-IL-1β, TNF-α and Oncostatin M have been implicated in different studies driving increased MMP secretion, and G-protein coupled receptor signalling is also necessary for maximal MMP up-regulation.
-In astrocytes, IFN-γ synergises with IL-1β to increase secreted MMP-9 concentrations [63], but the function of individual cytokines may be specific to the target cell.
-Furthermore, pathogen-derived factors seem to amplify the host immune response [35], and evidence from the zebrafish model demonstrates that ESAT-6 drives epithelial cell MMP-9 [53].
-Since ESAT-6 is encoded in the RD1 region of Mtb, a key determinant of pathogenicity, this implies that Mtb deliberately induces host MMP-9 from stromal cells to subvert the host immune response to facilitate its dissemination [64].
+In such model systems, multiple pro-inflammatory mediators are responsible for driving MMP gene expression and some are necessary, but none are individually sufficient, for maximal MMP upregulation.
+Interleukin (IL)-1β, tumour necrosis factor-α and oncostatin M have been implicated in different studies driving increased MMP secretion, and G-protein coupled receptor signalling is also necessary for maximal MMP upregulation.
+In astrocytes, interferon-γ synergises with IL-1β to increase secreted MMP-9 concentrations [64], but the function of individual cytokines may be specific to the target cell.
+Furthermore, pathogen-derived factors seem to amplify the host immune response [36], and evidence from the zebrafish model demonstrates that ESAT-6 drives epithelial cell MMP-9 [54].
+Since ESAT-6 is encoded in the RD1 region of Mtb, a key determinant of pathogenicity, this implies that Mtb deliberately induces host MMP-9 from stromal cells to subvert the host immune response to facilitate its dissemination [65].
 There are multiple cellular sources of MMPs in TB driven by diverse mechanisms, both from immune cells and stromal cells (fig. 5).
-The relative contribution of directly infected cells and intercellular networks has not been fully dissected and requires extensive in vivo modelling supported by human investigations to elucidate fully.
+The relative contribution of directly infected cells and intercellular networks has not been fully dissected and requires extensive in vivo modelling supported by human investigations for its complete elucidation.